Upstatement/ups-public-library/src/entries/scss-variables.md

 ---
 layout: layouts/entry/index.njk
 title: SCSS Variables
-date: 2021-01-17
+date: 2021-02-19
 tags:
   - scss
 nextEntryTitle: Nesting Selectors
 ---

-Variables are a simple, yet fundamental component of writing SCSS.
+Variables are a simple yet fundamental component of writing SCSS.
 Creating and using variables means that tweaking a color, increasing a font size, or adjusting global spacing can be done by changing code in just one place, instead of everywhere that value is used.

 > It's imperative to note that, after preprocessors had been around for some time, variables were added to vanilla CSS.
 Vanilla CSS variables are powerful, useful, and entirely compatible with SCSS variables.
 We'll be focusing on SCSS variables in this entry.

-For an in-depth explanation, see the [official documentation of Sass variables](https://sass-lang.com/documentation/variables).

 ## Declaring Variables

-Variable declarations look much like style declarations.
-Variable names must begin with a `$`.
+Variable declarations look much like style declarations &mdash; the key difference is that variable names must begin with a `$`.
 To declare a variable, simply type the name, followed by the value, like so:

 ```scss
 $purple: #8e4cf8;